Skilled Race Discrimination Attorneys in Beverly Hills & Rancho Cucamonga CA

 - Uniformed Services Employment and Reemployment Rights Act (USERRA)

 - Wrongful Termination

 Contact Our Trusted Race Discrimination Attorneys in Beverly Hills & Rancho Cucamonga, California Today

-No matter where you work or live, you have rights as a California employee, and the Beverly Hills employment law attorneys at Mehtani Law Offices are here to protect them.
+No matter where you work or live, you have rights as a California employee, and the Beverly Hills employment law attorneys at Mehtani Law Offices, P.C. are here to protect them.